ChaseDurand/Vestax-PDX-2000-Phono-Preamp/README.md

 * Left/right channel amplitude within +/-0.22dB.
 * Left/right channel phase within +/-0.67°.

+This amplifier is designed for moving magnet catridges- specifically around the Shure M44-7 and Ortofon Mix Concorde Mk II.

 The board uses existing PCB screws on board P100 to mount in the chasis.
 The existing cable on J704 is re-routed to J4, and new wires and an 11-pin JST connector go to J704.
 The tonearm wires are routed to the input section of the PCB, and new wires connect the output of the amplifier to the original output PCB and RCA jacks.
+Board taps into internal +15V/-15V/GND for power (with 12V regulators for ripple reduction).

 <p align='center'>
     <img width=90% alt='Phono preamp installed' src='pics/preamp_installed.jpg'>